micahwoods/micahwoods.github.io/_posts/2019-09-29-core-aerate-greens.md

 <script async class="speakerdeck-embed" data-slide="23" data-id="2662418d203d44d7ab0150e613cd05a9" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

-### 3. Why I think it is worthwhile to highlight less coring than the standard recommendation
+### 3. Why I think it is worthwhile to highlight alternatives to the standard recommendation

 When an article is written by USGA agronomists and is published in the *Green Section Record*, I consider that to be a somewhat official recommendation.
 As recently as 2016, the standard *official* recommendation continues to be 15 to 20% surface area removal and 12 to 15 mm of sand topdressing.